Branks, 2018-20.

 As I began to make these objects and share them with other women, I noticed a large range of reactions to them.
 Some women laughed, some left the room in horror and everything in between.
 No one was neutral.
 It became clear that my Branks were meant to share with women and to use as a way of beginning a conversation among us about our experiences being silenced or having a voice.

 With support from ArtsNL, I made a total of 40 branks and took them around the province to groups of women.
-A publication documenting these gathering with photographs and an essay by Dr. Rie Croll is forthcoming.
+While the COVID pandemic ultimately shut the project down, the experience of speaking with groups of women and sharing the Branks continues to inspire new work.